yugabyte/ybm-cli/docs/ybm_cluster_cert.md

 ### Synopsis

-Get the root CA certificate for your YBM clusters
+Get the root CA certificate for your YugabyteDB Aeon clusters

 ```
 ybm cluster cert [flags]